Comparative Literature PhD

 If you intend to undertake aspects of the programme in any languages other than English, you should be competent in those languages.

-We may also consider your application if you have equivalent qualifications or experience; please check with your potential supervisor before you apply.
+We may also consider your application if you have equivalent qualifications or experience; please check with the School of Literatures, Languages and Cultures (LLC) before you apply.

 Check whether your international qualifications meet our general entry requirements:

 You must demonstrate a level of English language competency at a level that will enable you to succeed in your studies, regardless of your nationality or country of residence.